 Substitutions and Variations

-Protein: Swap out the chicken breast for tofu or shrimp for a different protein option.
+Protein: Swap out the chicken breast for chicken thighs, tofu or shrimp for a different protein option.

 Vegetables: Add sautéed bell peppers, broccoli, or snap peas to make the dish more colorful and nutritious.